NickBwalley/NickBwalley/readme.md

 <hr/>

-I'm [Nick Bwalley](https://www.linkedin.com/in/nick-bwalley-740b80205/), a passionate self-taught full stack web developer and a freelance software engineer from Kenya.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.
+Greetings, my name is [Nick Bwalley](https://www.linkedin.com/in/nick-bwalley-740b80205/), and I am a passionate and highly skilled software engineer based in Kenya.
+I specialize in the MERN (MongoDB, Express.js, React, and Node.js) stack and have a particular interest in the field of cyber security.
+I possess a wealth of knowledge and experience in the field, having honed my skills through self-study and practical application.
+I am a firm believer in the power of open-source projects and collaboration with teams, as I believe it leads to the development of innovative and effective solutions.
+I am always seeking new opportunities to apply my expertise and welcome the opportunity to work with like-minded individuals.
+Please feel free to peruse my portfolio of projects and do not hesitate to contact me for further information or collaboration.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />